Infinite Random Power Towers: Proof of Theorem

 \subsection{Cases 3 and 4 ($a<1$)}

 Because $a<1$, $T_n$ is not a monotonic sequence.
 A different approach is needed.
-Our proofs hinge on the following theorem. \begin{theorem} Let $f_i:[a,b] \rightarrow [a,b]$ be a sequence of i.i.d. randomly distributed non-decreasing functions, where $[a,b]$ is any totally ordered space containing its minimum and maximum.
-Let If $P(f_0(a) \ge f_1(b))>0$ then $F_n(x)$ almost surely converges uniformly to a constant function. \end{theorem} Unlike the bulk of previous work on iterated random functions, this theorem makes no continuity assumptions.
-Furthermore, unlike Lemma \ref{bounded} and the ``contracting on average" results in Diaconis and Freedman, this theorem has no obvious non-probabilistic analogue.
+Our proofs hinge on the following theorem. \begin{theorem} Let $f_i:[a,b] \rightarrow [a,b]$ be a sequence of i.i.d. randomly distributed non-decreasing functions, where $[a,b]$ is a closed interval in the extended real line $\rr\cup\{\pm\infty\}$.
+Furthermore, assume that $P(f_0(a) \ge f_1(b))>0$.
+We define $F_n:[a,b]\rightarrow[a,b]$ by Then $F_n(x)$ almost surely converges, and its limit is independent of $x$. \end{theorem} Unlike the bulk of previous work on iterated random functions, this theorem makes no continuity assumptions.
+Furthermore, unlike Lemma \ref{lem:bounded} and the ``contracting on average" results in Diaconis and Freedman, this theorem has no obvious non-probabilistic analogue.
 It does bring to mind the fact that any non-decreasing function mapping a closed interval to itself must have a fixed point (a consequence of Tarski's lattice-theoretical fixed point theorem \cite{article:3}), but Tarski's theorem has no implications about the dynamics of such a function.
 Indeed, the iterates of a non-decreasing function of a closed interval need not converge to a fixed point in general.